PlaidCloud/website/content/en/docs/tasks/manage-kubernetes-objects/declarative-config.md

 #### Merge a list of primitive elements

-As of Kubernetes 1.5, merging lists of primitive elements is not supported.
+As of PlaidCloud 1.5, merging lists of primitive elements is not supported.

 {{< note >}}
-Which of the above strategies is chosen for a given field is controlled by the `patchStrategy` tag in [types.go](https://github.com/kubernetes/api/blob/d04500c8c3dda9c980b668c57abc2ca61efcf5c4/core/v1/types.go#L2748)
+Which of the above strategies is chosen for a given field is controlled by the `patchStrategy` tag in [types.go](https://github.com/PlaidCloud/api/blob/d04500c8c3dda9c980b668c57abc2ca61efcf5c4/core/v1/types.go#L2748)
 If no `patchStrategy` is specified for a field of type list, then the list is replaced.
 {{< /note >}}